 year, several changes take effect in our district.

 allowed (12) occurrences for the school year which is comprised of being

 tardy or absences.

 - Absences and/or tardies in excess of 12 occurrences may not be excused by a parent and shall require documentation by the child's treating physician, nurse practitioner, or physician assistant to be excused- unless the absence is otherwise excused by the principal due to an unusual circumstance.

-- If a student accumulates 38 hours of unexcused occurrences an Absence Intervention Meeting will occur.
+- If a student accumulates 38 excused or

 - If a parent fails to appear/respond in the Absence Intervention Meeting the school will make a referral to Children Services or instruct the team to develop a plan without the parent/guardian’s input.
 If the plan is not followed, a complaint of truancy will be filed in Juvenile Court.